Find Affordable College Courses

 undefined

-Of the students who received a natural resources and conservation master's degree from San Jose State, 60% were white.
-This is typical for this degree on the natiowide level.
-In the natural resources and conservation master's program at this school, racial-ethnic minorities make up 20% of degree recipients.
-That is 3% better than the national average.*
+Of the students who received a natural resources & conservation master's degree from San Jose State, 60% were white.
+This is below average for this degree on the natiowide level.
+In the natural resources & conservation master's program at this school, racial-ethnic minorities make up 30% of degree recipients.
+That is 6% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from San Jose State University with a master's in natural resources and conservation.
+The following table and chart show the race/ethnicity for students who recently graduated from San Jose State University with a master's in natural resources & conservation.

 undefined